hchen725/HW2-BFS/README.md

 # Method Description
 The BFS function performs a breadth first search.

+BFS first checks to make sure that if a node is provided, that it exists in the graph through the check_node function.
+If the node does not exist in the graph, then a value error is raised.

 The output of BFS depends on if an end node is provided or not.
-1) If no end node is specified:
-Returns a list with all traversed nodes in the order that they were traversed
+1) If an end node is specified, returns a list of nodes in the order that they were traversed from the starting node to the end node.
-2) If an end node is specified:
+* If the end node is the same as the start node, return a list of that node
-Returns a list of nodes in the order that they were traversed from the starting node to the end node.
+* Otherwise, create a dictionary linking each frontier node with the parent node that it comes from.
+Then create a list of nodes that link the starting node to the end node
+2) If no end node is specified, returns a list with all traversed nodes in the order that they were traversed

 # Assignment Tasks